felhos/vat-calculator-testing/DOCUMENTATION.md

 - Inputs can be given with higher precision than two decimals.
 ### Other issues
 - Non-numerical inputs can be given, if it doesn't start with a digit it shows NaN in the other field.
 If it starts with a digit it considers it a number (e.g. 123hf45k is considered 123 by the website).
+- When results go over the 9 digit limit, they are calculated correctly, but only the first 9 digit is shown to the user.
 - Croatian and Norwegian languages are able to be selected, but aren't available.
 - In the Czech version the font is broken.
 The text is still legible but looks unappealing.
 - The website's accessibility is poor for users with vision impairment or low vision (checked by  Chrome extensions axe DevTools - Web Accessibility Testing)